 Android supports GPS and smartwatches like the LG Watch Sport, Polar M600, the New Balance RunIQ, Sony SmartWatch 3 and Moto 360 Sport have taken advantage of this.
 Polar has arguably come the closest to turning Android Wear into a platform for real fitness enthusiasts and there's still definite potential here

 In terms of basic tracking, you can use Google Fit to track the likes of walking, cycling and running.
-It monitors steps, distance and estimated calories burned as standard then add this data to stats collected by dedicated fitness wearables in Fit on your Android smartphone.
+It monitors steps, distance and estimated calories burned as standard then adds this data to stats collected by dedicated fitness wearables on your Android smartphone in Fit.

-Wear 2.0 also adds a series of workout challenges and standalone apps are making their way to the platform with Strava among the first to take advantage of the built-in GPS on the likes of the M600.
-Hopefully the likes of Adidas, Nike+ and RunKeeper will follow suit.
+Wear 2.0 also adds a series of workout challenges and standalone apps are making their way to the platform with Strava among the first to take advantage of the built-in GPS on the likes of the M600, and others have been following suit.

 With both Gear S3 models now equipped with GPS, you can now use Tizen as a proper running watch.
 There's also a whole host of sensors including a heart rate sensor and barometer for outdoor pursuits.
 Automatic exercise recognition is also included and works with multiple activities while rep counting helps you keep a check on sets of lunges, crunches, squats and burpees.